jgraettinger/blog/compare-flow-and-materialize.md

 but it needs an easy and low-latency system of record that can provide reliable replay of events and their timestamps.
 That's Flow.
-As a bonus, I _believe_ Flow could provide metadata about those event timestamps that Materialize could use for its own consistency guarantees.
+(As a bonus, I _believe_ Flow could provide metadata about those event timestamps that Materialize could use for its own consistency guarantees).

 Flow's strengths lie in giving you easy tools to integrate multiple systems into a comprehensive whole,